yanneta/bbai_deep_learning/HWs/HW1/README.md

 # Deep Learning Homework 1: Image Classification with PyTorch

 This repository contains the first homework assignment for the Deep Learning course.
-This assignment guides you through the full deep learning pipeline for image classification using PyTorch.
-You’ll start by implementing custom image augmentations, then train a shallow neural network, and finally explore how architectural and training choices affect model performance.
+In this assignment, you'll walk through the full deep learning pipeline for image classification using PyTorch—from implementing custom image augmentations, to training a shallow neural network, and finally experimenting with architectural and training variations to analyze their impact on performance.

 ---